xamat/blog/_posts/2024-02-04-postpretraining.md

 # Conclusion

-In light of our exploration, it's evident that modern Language Learning Models (LLMs) transcend their foundational token-predicting capabilities.
+In light of our exploration, it's evident that modern Large Language Models (LLMs) transcend their foundational token-predicting capabilities.
 From the nuanced fine-tuning for specific tasks to the sophisticated alignment with human values and the artful crafting of prompts, each step in the development of LLMs contributes layers of complexity and adaptability, making them far more than mere token predictors.